Frans-Willem/CsrSpiDrivers/README.md

 #### Communication speed

-Reading a 1 MB flash on HC-05 module takes about 60 seconds and writing it takes about 90 seconds.
+Reading or writing a 1 MB flash on HC-05 module takes about 60 seconds.
 Dumping HC-05 PS keys takes about 40 seconds.

 Running csr-spi-ftdi in a virtual machine slows things down presumably due to latency added by USB virtualization.
 E.g. running csr-spi-ftdi under VirtualBox